notofonts/noto-docs/src/miniarticles/NotoSansBuginese.md

 # Noto Sans Buginese

-Noto Sans Buginese is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Buginese_ script.
+Noto Sans Buginese is an unmodulated (“sans serif”) design for texts in the Southeast Asian _Buginese_ script.

 Noto Sans Buginese has multiple weights, contains 41 glyphs, 2 OpenType features, and supports 39 characters from the Unicode block Buginese.